School, but an ‘undead version’: Students, parents and teachers in Northern Virginia adjust to online learning

 “The very first day,” Lundqvist said, “my youngest son turned to me afterward and said: ‘I love this.’ ”

-For others, though, the first week brought an unwelcome realization: That their carefully plotted learn-from-home setups just weren’t going to work.
+For others, though, the first week brought an unwelcome realization: that their carefully plotted learn-from-home setups just weren’t going to work.

 Deanna Caputo, 43, has two children enrolled in Arlington schools: a kindergartner and a fourth-grader.
-She had set them up with learning spaces in their Arlington Forest home, but the kindergartner broke down in tears of frustration the first day.
+She had set them up with learning spaces in their Arlington Forest home, but the kindergartner broke down in tears of frustration on her first day.
 On the fourth day, her son suddenly began sobbing.

 “He just looked at me, he didn’t know what to say and he couldn’t explain it,” she said.
 “I asked, ‘How are you feeling inside?
 Are you angry?
 Are you sad?’
 And he was just lonely.”